 VCD#763 Shaolin Big Hong Fist #2

-About 1 Hour, See Main VCD page for prices,
+About 1 Hour, VCD pricing, Chinese Only

 DaHong Quan is one of the basic sets of the Shaolin heritage.
 We have seen many versions of the set.
 This one seems particularly true to its position as a fundamental form.
 Movements are repeated in series with sections giving the basic and often famous postures of the Shaolin system such as Lying Luo Han and Strike the Tiger.
 This is the second of a series of three sets which can be linked together.
 All three sets are shown at the beginning of each VCD.
 This version has a number of "pah" moves where the player slaps the ground then jumps up.
-Short but dynmanic.
+Short but dynamic.

 VCD#764 Shaolin Big Hong Fist #3

-About 1 Hour, See Main VCD page for prices,
+About 1 Hour, VCD pricing, Chinese Only

 DaHong Quan is one of the basic sets of the Shaolin heritage.
 We have seen many versions of the set.
 This one seems particularly true to its position as a fundamental form.
 Movements are repeated in series with sections giving the basic a nd often famous postures of the Shaolin system such as Lying Luo Han and Strike the Tiger.
 This is the third of a series of three sets which can be linked together.
 All three sets are shown at the beginning of each VCD.
 This form has some jump kicking, whirling arms and some interesting turns.